LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 Still some operations are not legal.
-Once a result turns into ``NaN``, no arithmetic operations change further results away from ``NaN``, so there is a lasting record of a big error.
+Once a result turns into ``NaN``, no arithmetic operations change further results away from ``NaN``, so there is a lasting record of a big error!

 There is no such neat system for showing off small inaccuracies in ``double`` arithmetic accumulating